neondatabase/neon-postgresql-expert/markdown/neon_code_readmes.md

 as the acceptor.
 Those are the standard terms in the Paxos algorithm.

+# Content from file ../neon/libs/desim/README.md:

+# Discrete Event SIMulator

+This is a library for running simulations of distributed systems.
+The main idea is borrowed from [FoundationDB](https://www.youtube.com/watch?v=4fFDFbi3toc).

+Each node runs as a separate thread.
+This library was not optimized for speed yet, but it's already much faster than running usual intergration tests in real time, because it uses virtual simulation time and can fast-forward time to skip intervals where all nodes are doing nothing but sleeping or waiting for something.

+The original purpose for this library is to test walproposer and safekeeper implementation working together, in a scenarios close to the real world environment.
+This simulator is determenistic and can inject failures in networking without waiting minutes of wall-time to trigger timeout, which makes it easier to find bugs in our consensus implementation compared to using integration tests.

 # Content from file ../neon/libs/postgres_ffi/README.md:

 This module contains utilities for working with PostgreSQL file